1988 NCAA Division I men's basketball tournament: Teams

-Kentucky and Maryland were later stripped of its NCAA tournament wins due to ineligible players.
+Kentucky and Maryland were later stripped of their NCAA tournament wins due to ineligible players.

 Bracket

 Southeast Regional – Birmingham, Alabama

 Kentucky was later stripped of its two NCAA tournament wins due to an ineligible player.
 Maryland also vacated its appearance in the 1988 tournament due to usage of ineligible players.
 Unlike forfeiture, a vacated game does not result in the other school being credited with a win, only with Maryland and Kentucky removing the wins from their own records.